don-tnowe/godot-advanced-random/README.md

 An addon including a class that provides various functions that go beyond randf() and randi() to provide various kinds of RNG.

-The highlight is the Dynamic Wheel of Fortune, introducing weighted randomness with weights calculated based on the contents of a collection: requirements, limits, buffs and .
+The highlight is the Dynamic Wheel of Fortune, introducing weighted randomness with weights calculated based on the contents of a collection: requirements, limits and buffs.
 This is perfect for games presenting a selection of random upgrades which may require other upgrades to provide any use.
 The `DynamicWheelItem` allows defining the item's weights, categories/tags, conditional weight bonuses and count limits.

 Includes classes (each instantiated through `Class.new()` unless a Resource):
 - `FortuneWheel`, a class providing the above described feature as well as simple weighted RNG;